browserify/browserify/README.markdown

 * entry - calls `b.addEntry()`
 * filter - registers a "post" extension using `b.register()`
 * watch - set watches on files, see below
+* cache - turn on caching for AST traversals, see below

 If `opts` is a string, it is interpreted as a `require` value.